SYNYC/5_Project_Tweets_about_Tesla_Stock/writeup.md

 1. Kmeans Clustering (used the elbow method to find the best k = 8) on tweet-topic-matrix
 2.	do clustering plot by TSNE instead of PCA and  TruncatedSVD is because the topics number is 8 which is a relatively high number so TSNE is more suitable for this dimensionality reduction.
+3.	t-SNE(T- distributed Stochastic Neighbor Embedding):
+t-SNE is also a method to reduce the dimension.
+One of the most major differences between PCA and t-SNE is it preserves only local similarities whereas PA preserves large pairwise distance maximize variance.

 ## Tools